 Why should ju care?

-Beyond the childish (but immense) satisfaction of seeing swear words in court papers, there are some important lessons which can be learned from this case.
+Beyond the childish (but immense) satisfaction of seeing swear words in court papers, there are some important lessons that can be learned from this case.

 Most commentators would point to the fact that the CJEU gave a lot of importance to the fact that a large number of people had watched the film and that the general consensus was that “[the title of the comedies was not perceived as morally unacceptable by the German-speaking public at large”.
 It was also interesting to find that, despite English being the lingua franca of the Western world, allowances are made for the varying levels of sensitivity for certain words and expressions in foreign languages, give that “sensitivity in the mother tongue may be greater than in a foreign language“.